SushiLab/omrgc_v2_scripts/README.md

 # OM-RGC v2
 This repository is associated with the OM-RGC v2 / Tara prok metaT paper.
-It contains the script for the analysisof the paper.
+It contains the script for the analyses of the paper.

 ## Structure